zhaiyuanhao/assignment02/README.md

     ```

     **Discussion:**
+    i use the owner1 of pwd_parcels to find the building under the university of pennslyvania.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.